 On this page...

-Our goal is to create the best surveys possible for the State of Iowa.
-As we build them, we’re keeping important things in mind—like security, accessibility, and making sure everything matches the State of Iowa’s brand.
+Our goal is to create the best surveys and forms possible for the State of Iowa.
+As we build them, we’re keeping important things in mind like security, accessibility, and making sure everything matches the State of Iowa’s brand.

-With this guide, you’ll be ready to build surveys that meet our standards and serve all Iowans well.
+With this guide you’ll be ready to build surveys and forms that meet our standards and serve all Iowans.

 Back to topAccessibility